Tomás Mejía: Reform War

-The revolts against La Reforma would develop into full blown civil war after President Comonfort joined Félix María Zuloaga's Plan of Ayutla, amounting to a self coup, and which proposed to draft a new, more moderate constitution.
+The revolts against La Reforma developed into full blown civil war after President Comonfort joined Félix María Zuloaga's Plan of Ayutla, amounting to a self coup, and which proposed to draft a new, more moderate constitution.
 Comonfort later backed out of the plan, and left the capital.
-The constitutional presidency now passed on to the president of the Supreme Court Benito Juarez, while a conservative junta declared Zuloaga to be president.
+The constitutional presidency now passed on to the president of the Supreme Court Benito Juárez, while a conservative junta declared Zuloaga to be president.
 States began to split their allegiances among the rival governments.
-By April 1858, the liberal Juarez government was esconced in Veracruz, while the conservative government remained in Mexico City.
+By April 1858, the liberal Juárez government was esconced in Veracruz, while the conservative government remained in Mexico City.
 In January 1859, the conservatives chose Miguel Miramón as their new president.

-Mejía joined Miramón to occupy the city of San Luis Potosi on 13 September 1858, and they defeated the liberal general Santiago Vidaurri on 29 September.
+Mejía joined Miramón to occupy the city of San Luis Potosí on 13 September 1858, and they defeated the liberal general Santiago Vidaurri on 29 September.

 In April 1859, Mejía was among the conservative troops falling back upon Mexico City where they routed liberal troops under the command of Santos Degollado.
 On 12 April, Mejía participated in a Mexico City celebration regarding the victory.

 On 19 April, Mejía and Márquez were dispatched with a strong army to operate in the state of Michoacán.

 The tide of the war began to turn against the conservatives in 1860.
 Miramón had already failed to capture the liberal capital of Veracruz and another attempt in July of that year failed due to the intervention of the United States Navy.
 Miramón retreated back to Mexico City as liberal forces closed in on the capital.

 Mejía was present at the Battle of Silao at 10 August at which the conservatives were routed.
 Miramón then retreated to Mexico City.
 The liberals finally captured Mexico City in January 1861.
 Mejía was at Querétaro when the conservative government fell, and he escaped afterwards to the Sierra Gorda.